hobbyquaker/binrpc/README.md

 you have to wait for the `connect` event before sending data.

-*+Breaking change in v2.0.0:*+ `system.multicall` isn't resolved in single calls anymore.
+**Breaking change in v2.0.0:** `system.multicall` isn't resolved in single calls anymore.
 This should be done by the application itself and was removed to be consistent with [homematic-xmlrpc](https://github.com/hobbyquaker/homematic-xmlrpc).